 You can use the Edit a Copy or Save As command to save flattened TIF and JPG files or PNG files with transparency.
 Camera raw files can only be opened, not saved directly.
 They must be saved as another file type.

 Opening Files

-You may open an existing file in several ways.
+You may open an existing file in several ways depending on which product you are using.